jakobjanot/pg_rrule/README.md

-# pg_ical - PostgreSQL iCalendar RRULE Extension
+# pg_rrule - PostgreSQL iCalendar RRULE Extension

 A PostgreSQL extension that provides support for iCalendar recurrence rules (RRULE) using libical.